Car Emergency Preparedness – When the Going Gets Tough!

 One important tip: Remember to always let someone know what time you left and what time you expect to arrive at your destination.
 By taking these precautions, you can prepare your family for an emergency and feel more confident as you travel.

-See also crochet gloves with fingers
+See also crochet gloves for baby

 Be Prepared – Before Disaster Strikes!